zhaodonglin/mktv/README.md

     * If you are on Windows, install [Cygwin](https://cygwin.com/install.html) for ssh capabilities.
 * Build and enter the virtual machine:
     * From the root of the project, run: `vagrant up`
+        * If you are on Windows, Vagrant might not be successful in provisioning in which case you will see these lines in the command line:
+          `default: Starting Vagrant provisioning process...
+           default: /tmp/vagrant-shell: /vagrant/sh/core.sh: /bin/bash^M: bad interpreter: No such file or directory` You can ignore this for now.
+We will deal with it in the next step.
     * To ssh into the vm created, run: `vagrant ssh`
 * Proceed to:
     * [Setup the development environment inside the virtual machine](#markdown-header-virtual-machine-setup)